 On sunny days, this may be less of a concern since all vans from New Age Travel and Services come with a solar panel.
 Luckily, Southern Alberta is typically sunny enough to create an energy surplus.
 This means you can usually manage an 8-hour workday with ease.
 We recommend checking battery levels throughout the day (or the battery indicator level) to avoid any surprises.

 If you are running low on battery you might want to consider hooking up to an external power source.
 You can also consider minimizing battery use elsewhere.
-For example, add ice to the fridge rather than using power.
-Go to a library parking lot where more often than not there is an electric outlet where you can charge the battery for a few hours while working.
+For example, go to a library parking lot where more often than not there is an electric outlet where you can charge the battery for a few hours while working.
 We even provide a generator in our add-ons if you like to be 100% independent.
 The same goes for if you see a few days of clouds in the forecast.
 In the end, vanlife is all about balancing use and supply.

 Location, Location, Location